7UKECREAT0R/BonziBot/README.md

 # BonziBot
 The most epicest epic bot for epic gamers!
 Now with open source code for you guys!<br />
 *Note this is not the current build that is being run.
 This is a complete re-code<br />
-from scratch because the old codebase sucked major candy bar*
+from scratch because the old codebase sucked major doo doo slab*

 ## Where can I get it?
 https://discordapp.com/oauth2/authorize?client_id=545806922209558537&permissions=8&scope=bot